 Chicago is not an inexpensive city and if you want to see all the main attractions, those ticket prices can really add up.
 Most families don’t want to spend over $800 visiting attractions!

-The Chicago CityPASS is currently $106 per adult and $89 for a child ages 3-11.
-This means a family of four with two kids under twelve will cost $390.
-Let’s compare that to buying attraction tickets individually.
-Much cheaper, right?
-(Note: prices are subject to change.
-Please check the websites for current pricing.)
+The Chicago CityPASS is currently $139 per adult and $109 for a child ages 3-11.
+This means buying a Chicago CityPASS for a family of four with two kids under twelve will cost $496.

 Standard Admission Prices:

-The Field Museum: All Access Pass Adults $38, Children $27
+The Field Museum: All Access Pass Adults $43, Children $32

 As you can see, even if you visit just three of the top regularly-priced popular attractions, you will save money using the Chicago CityPASS during your trip.

-Skydeck Fast Pass = $49
+Skydeck Fast Pass = $61

-Shedd Aquarium = $39.95
+Shedd Aquarium = $40

-Total $126.95 compared to the $106 cost of the Chicago CityPASS for adults
+Total $150.95 compared to the $139 cost of the Chicago CityPASS for adults

 Plus you can then visit two more attractions, virtually for free!
+Much cheaper, right?

 Saving Time with Chicago CityPASS

 Instead, with Chicago CityPASS, you get right into the attraction.
-Not only does that let you fit more attractions into your day, but if you get there early enough, you can also enjoy the experience more without the crowds.
+Not only does that let you fit more attractions into your day, but if you get there early enough, you can also enjoy the experience without the crowds.

 Maximize your Chicago CityPASS

-Unlike some attraction passes, the Chicago CityPASS is valid for nine consecutive days.
-So you can squeeze everything in to one long weekend, or you can spread it out over a leisurely week-long visit.
 You don’t need to buy a CityPASS for a particular date, but once you first use the CityPASS, it will be dated and the rest of the tickets will be valid for the next nine days.

 Since most first-time visitors aren’t spending a full week in Chicago, I’m going to show you how you can maximize your Chicago CityPASS with just three days in Chicago.